[−][src]Struct gstreamer_check::harness::Harness

 A convenience function to allows you to call gst_pad_add_probe on a

-that are residing inside the Harness
+gst::Pad of a gst::Element that are residing inside the Harness,

 by using normal gst_pad_add_probe syntax